cjneely10/affinityprop/README.md

 ### Results

-Increasing thread count can see up to a 3x speed increase.
+Increasing thread count can see up to a 3x speed increase for 32-bit floating point precision, and around a 20-30% increase in 64-bit mode.

 Results are printed to stdout in the format: